Up Next

 Opportunities

-Kenan Scholars have a dedicated advisor who supports their personal and professional development.
-Scholars participate in one-on-one advising appointments with their Kenan Scholars advisor to connect with campus and community resources, secure internship and research opportunities and develop goals that align with their values and interests.
+Luther Hodges Scholars have a dedicated advisor who supports their personal and professional development.
+Scholars participate in one-on-one advising appointments with their Luther Hodges Scholars advisor to connect with campus and community resources, secure internship and research opportunities and develop goals that align with their values and interests.
 Advisors empower scholars to make informed decisions and meaningfully reflect on their experiences within the program.

-More information can be found in the Kenan Scholars Advising Syllabus.
+More information can be found in the Luther Hodges Scholars Advising Syllabus.

-In addition to attending many exclusive, invitation-only events at the Kenan Institute, the Kenan Scholars also have access to the growing list of Kenan Scholars Program alumni.
-Alumni from the Kenan Institute Leadership Fellows and Kenan Scholars Program already number more than 100 people around the globe.
+In addition to attending many exclusive, invitation-only events at the Kenan Institute, the Luther Hodges Scholars also have access to the growing list of Luther Hodges Scholars Program alumni.
+Alumni from the Kenan Institute Leadership Fellows and Luther Hodges Scholars Program already number more than 100 people around the globe.

 Application